PraydE007/MMDO-Website/README.md

 - Tailwind CSS
 - CSS animations

-## Getting Started
-1. Clone the repository
-2. Open `index.html` in your browser
-3. Edit the "Your Name" text in `index.html` to display your name

 ## Customization
 You can customize the appearance by:
 - Modifying the colors in the Tailwind classes